 Positioning your borders

-When positioning your borders, consider the amount of sunlight the area receives, your soil type and how exposed your site is.
-All can affect the plants you grow there and whether you’ll need to improve the soil before planting.
+When positioning your plant border, consider the amount of sunlight the area receives, your soil type and how exposed your site is.
+All can affect the plants you grow there and whether you'll need to improve the soil before planting.